Special routes of U.S. Route 1: Wadley business loop

-U.S. Route 1 Business (US 1 Bus.) is a 3.645 mi business route of US 1 that is mostly within the city limits of Wadley, Georgia.
+U.S. Highway 1 Business (US 1 Bus.) is a 3.645 mi business route of US 1 that is mostly within the city limits of Wadley, Georgia.
 It is concurrent with SR 4 Bus. for its entire length.
 It travels north through the heart of downtown, while the main route of US 1/SR 4 heads through the eastern part of the city.

 US 1 Bus. and SR 4 Bus. begin at an intersection with the US 1/SR 4 mainline just south of the city limits of Wadley.
 Here, the roadway continues as Kennedy Road.
 They travel to the west-northwest and immediately curve to the north-northwest.
 Just south of an intersection with the eastern terminus of Coleman Chapel Road, they curve to a nearly due north direction.
 Almost immediately, they cross over the Williamson Swamp Creek and enter Wadley.
 Between an intersection with the southern segment of Railroad Street and an intersection with the eastern terminus of the northern segment of Railroad Street and the southern terminus of Wall Street, the business routes cross over two separate railroad tracks of the Norfolk Southern Railway.
 At an intersection with College Avenue, they pass the Wadley Public Library.
 From just south of Spann Street to just north of Smith Street, they travel to the east of Battle Pond.
 Between an intersection with the western terminus of Stevens Street and the Smith Street intersection, they cross over some railroad tracks of the former Louisville and Wadley Railroad.
 Just north of Smith Street, they leave the city limits of Wadley.
 Right after this point, they meet a former path of US 1.
 Just north of Wynder Smith Road, the northbound lanes curve to the northeast.
 Immediately, they reach their northern terminus, a second intersection with the US 1/SR 4 mainline.

 In 1966, SR 4 Bus. was established from US 1/SR 4 south-southeast of Wadley to US 1/SR 4 north of it.
 The next year, US 1 Bus. was established on the route of SR 4 Bus.